CloudGlance - Document Intelligence Platform

 Where teams organise, manage, and act on work within a consistent structure.

 Projects are the core workspace in the platform.
-They act as stable containers that hold documents, tasks, activity, and outputs, while adapting to the specific purpose of the work.
+They act as stable containers that hold documents, automations, outputs and activity, while adapting to the specific purpose of the work.

-Although CloudGlance supports different workflows such as tender bidding and tender evaluation, the overall project structure remains the same.
+CloudGlance currently supports three project types: Bidder, Issuer and RFX.
+Each represents a different kind of workflow, but the overall project structure remains the same.
 What changes are the available automations and actions within a project, not the way the project is navigated or understood.

 This allows the platform to support varied client needs: